indico/indico/docs/source/config/settings.rst

 .. data:: WALLET_LOGO_URL

-    The URL to a custom logo used in Google Wallet tickets.
+    The URL to a custom logo used in Google Wallet and Apple Wallet tickets.
     If unset, a compact version of the default Indico logo is used.
     The URL must publicly accessible from the Internet and changes typically do not affect existing tickets.

-    Default: ``None``

-.. data:: ABSOLUTE_PASS_LOGO_PATH

-    The PATH to a custom logo used in Apple Pass tickets.
-If unset, a compact version of the default Indico logo is used.
-The PATH must accessible on the filesystem from the user that is running the Indico service and changes typically do not affect existing tickets.

     Default: ``None``